 Even before the coronavirus pandemic, it was estimated that 200,000 nursing positions would be unfilled at hospitals across the country this year.
 Further, the confluence of an aging workforce and an aging population is pointing towards more than one million nurses retiring in the next ten years at the exact same time that an aging population with increasingly complex health needs is exploding.

 Hiring experienced foreign educated nurses is a strategy that U.S. healthcare employers are implementing in an effort to cope with the increasingly urgent shortage of nurses.
-This is not a new strategy as foreign educated health professionals have been a vital part of the U.S. healthcare workforce for decades.
+Direct hire nurse recruitment is not a new strategy as foreign educated health professionals have been a vital part of the U.S. healthcare workforce for decades.
 However, just at the time when the need for these valuable healthcare providers is greater than ever before, the draconian way in which U.S. immigration laws allocate visas is actually blocking timely healthcare immigration.

 Today there are thousands of fully qualified nurses who have been approved for U.S. green cards but who are not in the U.S. because of “visa retrogression”.
 “Visa retrogression” is when a fully qualified visa applicant has to wait for a visa to become available because the EB-3 visa category is oversubscribed.
 Emergency legislation has been drafted to address this urgent matter.
 This legislation prioritizes fully qualified nurses by utilizing a portion of the tens of thousands of visas that have been authorized by Congress but have gone unused in the past because of prior administration’s bureaucratic delays and inefficiencies.
 The current legislative proposal allows all fully-qualified foreign-educated nurses to have their visas granted, if they are in the immigration processing queue now through September 30, 2020.
 This legislation does not add visas to the overall visa quotas or take visas from any other occupation.